guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Docker isolates applications from infrastructure, including the hardware, operating systems and the container runtime.
 It uses the namespaces technology to provide an isolated workspace called "container" (containers are isolated from each other).

-In container runtime, namespaces can be used to resrct what apps can do by adding or removing Linux capabilitires from it.
+In container runtime, namespaces can be used to restrict what apps can do by adding or removing Linux capabilities from it.

-capabilities -- linux kernel feature to restrict the set of system calls processes within the namespace can make. groups of privileges that can be bestowed onto applications allows apps to receive or not admin powers
+Capabilities is a linux kernel feature that allows for fine-grained control over the privileges granted to processes and executable files.
+It allows applications to receive or not admin powers.

 Docker creates a set of namespaces for every container and each aspect runs in a separate namespace with access limited to that namespace.